 • Diarrhea (loose feces, watery droppings)

-• Pallor (pale face, comb and wattles)
+• Pallor (pale face, comb and wattles) due to anemia.

 • Paresis or paralysis of the legs (walking stiffly, unable or inability to move, lower limb rigidity)